crim-ca/weaver/README.rst

 Introduction
 ============

+Twitcher (the bird-watcher)
+  *a birdwatcher mainly interested in catching sight of rare birds.* (`Leo <https://dict.leo.org/ende/index_en.html#/search=twitcher>`_).

 Twitcher is a security proxy for Web Processing Services (WPS).
 The execution of a WPS process is blocked by the proxy.
-The proxy service provides access tokens (uuid) which needs to be used to run a WPS process.
+The proxy service provides access tokens (uuid, Macaroons) which needs to be used to run a WPS process.
 The access tokens are valid only for a short period of time.

 Twitcher is a prototype implemented in Python with the Pyramid web framework.